accelero-cloud/appkernel/docs/repositories.rst

 .. warning::
     Work in progress section of documentation

-The repository API is influenced by **peewee**, a nice and small python API focusing on relational databases (sqlite, MySQL, PostgreSQL).
+The design of the repository API is influenced by peewee_, a nice and small python framework focusing on relational databases (sqlite, MySQL, PostgreSQL).
 The major difference between peewee_ and the built-in **Appkernel** ORM is that the later is optimised (and till this time) implemented only for MongoDB.
+However, it is possible to create your own implementation for SQL or any other database.

 .. _peewee: http://docs.peewee-orm.com/